 Customer Data Management

 So, what constitutes “customer data management”?
 Collecting information about your clients, storing it safely in a database, and maintaining such database clean and up to date.
 You should also study it and scrutinise it.
-Use your findings and insights to enhance your products, mechanisms, and the overall operation of the enterprise.
+Use your findings and insights to enhance your products, mechanisms, and overall enterprise operation.

 That’s the beneficial part, though.
 The dark side is that this data is so valuable that you’ll have to invest in protection.
 There’s no other way around this.
 Small Biz Trends interviewed “senior security professional for AT&T”, and she told them that: